robert-delwood/OpenAPI_Spellchecker/README.md

 2. Paste this URL into the text box: **https://github.com/robert-delwood/OpenAPI_Spellchecker/tree/main/OpenAPI_Spellchecker/OpenAPI_Spellchecker_Project**
 3. Click Enter.
 This displays a save file dialog.
 1. Navigate to the download location of your choice.
+2. You muight want to change the download name to something like **OpenAPI_Spellchecker.zip**.
+   This download application makes up it's own names.
 1. Select **Save**.
 This saves the file to that location.
-1. Double click OpenAPI_Spellchecker.zip.
+1. Double click **OpenAPI_Spellchecker.zip**, or whatever you just named it.
    This will unzip the file to the selected location.
    This will create a folder at the location named **OpenAPI_Spellchecker**.
    The extracted contents will be loaded into that folder.
    There are no other dependencies.